All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can I switch from Saxenda to Wegovy?

 Yes.
 Many patients start on Saxenda and later transition to Wegovy for greater weight loss.
-There is no required washout period.
+There's no required washout period.
 Your provider will typically start Wegovy's dose escalation from the beginning (0.25 mg weekly) even if you were on full-dose Saxenda, though some may start at a slightly higher dose based on your tolerance history.

 Why does Saxenda cost more than Zepbound?

-Pricing in the pharmaceutical market is complex and does not always reflect efficacy.
+Pricing in the pharmaceutical market is complex and doesn't always reflect efficacy.
 Saxenda's pricing was set in 2014 when it was the only GLP-1 weight loss option.
 Eli Lilly priced Zepbound more aggressively to capture market share.
 Actual out-of-pocket costs depend heavily on your insurance plan and available savings programs Contact provider for current pricing $1,000-$1,200/mo (brand).

 Is Contrave safer than Saxenda?